r10u3/lego_rc_ir_multitool/README.md

 ```

 ##### &#x25B6; send(keycode: str) -> None:
-It converts a keycode (e.g., 'FW2_FW2') to scancode (e.g., 0x422B) and sends it.
+Send IR keycode (e.g., 'FW2_RV3') using system the respective underlying IR tool.
+In the case of RPiGPIO, it will convert the keycode (e.g., 'FW2_FW2') to scancode (e.g., 0x422B), then to <em>pigpio</em> wave and send it.

-Arguments:
+Args:
-* **keycode:** this is the keycode.
-For example 'FW2_FW2'
+* **keycode:** The keycode to be sent.
+For example 'FW2_RV3'

 ##### &#x25B6; send_hex(data_bytes: str) -> None:
+Takes a scancode in hexadecimal string format (e.g., '42 2B') and send it.
 This function is unique to PiIR and RPiGPIO.
-It takes a scancode in hexadecimal string format (e.g., '42 2B') and sends it.
+> **Notes:**
+>
-> **Note:** PiIR reverses the bits in each byte, so you need to pre-process the data to be sent.
+> PiIR reverses the bits in each byte, so the function pre-processes the data to be sent.
 This is not the case with RPiGPIO, which was custom coded for this application.
-Arguments:
+> RPiGPIO converts the string to pigpio wave and sends it.
+Args:
-* **data_bytes:** the scancode as an hexadecimal string.
+* **data_bytes:** the scancode to be sent as an hexadecimal string.

 ##### &#x25B6; send_scancode(data: int) -> None:
 This function is unique to RPiGPIO.
 It takes a scancode in integer format (e.g., 16939 or 0x422B), and sends it.
 The code must be a valid code.
 The function does not check for validity.
 The code is sent anyway and the receiver will reject it without any error.